flowplayer/api-docs/source/includes/_livesources.md

 HTTP status | Description
 ----------- | --------------------------------------------
-401         | If authorization fails for your request 404         | If the specified Workspace or Livecast is not found
+401         | If authorization fails for your request 404         | If the specified Workspace is not found

 ## Get Livesource